Today we’re tackling one of the world’s best steak sandwiches with this grilled Philly cheese steak sandwich recipe.

 We’re going to serve the meat in thin one-inch slices, so anything thick won’t be up to the task.

-I have seen some other recipes encourage you to grind your beef to make a mince-like filling.
+I have seen some other recipes encourage you to grind your beef to make a mince-like filling, which you can do with a manual meat grinder.
 I want to stay as faithful as possible to my understanding of traditional cheese steaks, so I’ve gone for steak slices.

 What equipment you’ll need